Website Navigation - An often overlooked part of a great small business website redesign

 This just brushes the surface of things to be considered when deciding where to place your website navigation system, and how it should look.

 We always ask clients to look at different websites and make a list of things they like.
 Make sure you spend time looking at the way each site’s navigation is laid out.

 Have a question?
-Fill out the form below and we’ll get back to you within 2 business days.
+Fill out the form on our Contact Page, and we will get back to you within two business days.

 The Team @ ORP.ca